 It strives to foster an environment where students get the attention they need to succeed in school and in life, and one which helps improve academic, intellectual, social, and emotional growth through a variety of underlying principles and support systems that promote self regulation.

-Mesrobian is adopting several specific concepts in the 2015-2016 year from the field of Educational Technology, or EdTech.
+Mesrobian has adopted several specific concepts from the field of Educational Technology, or EdTech.

 The first concept is blended learning, a blend of face-to-face, teacher-driven instruction paired with self-directed online-based instruction.
-Mesrobian will be refining its use of “flipped classroom” techniques, meaning valuable class time will be spent attending to individual student needs and group activities, with lectures provided online for the students to view and discuss as much as needed.
+Mesrobian has refined its use of “flipped classroom” techniques, meaning valuable class time is spent attending to individual student needs and group activities, with lectures provided online for the students to view and discuss as much as needed.

 The second concept is proficiency or mastery-based learning and grading, meaning students must be able to meet a certain level of proficiency in core skills before advancing further and will be given the option of being assessed continuously throughout the year so that they can always display proficiency and increase their mastery and corresponding grades.
-The grades will be defined internally based on actual competency scores, and only later will be translated into A-F grades for transcript purposes.
+The grades will be defined internally based on actual competency scores, and are then translated into A-F grades for transcript purposes.

 The third concept is brain-compatible instruction, meaning designing the course and content around learning strategies backed by research in cognitive neuroscience, including techniques such as spaced-repetition, continuous feedback, metacognitive skill maps, etc.

-These concepts will be applied through a “1-to-1 Environment,” where Mesrobian students will have Chromebooks or Tablet computers.
-Every student will have a chromebook or tablet.
-Instead of textbooks students will use E-books plus a host complementary software applications and online services, such as Google Apps for Education.
+These concepts are applied through a “1-to-1 Environment,” where Mesrobian students each have their own Chromebooks.
+In addition to textbooks, students use E-books plus a host complementary software applications and online services, such as MathXL, Google Apps for Education, and others.